ChiaraCati/FlooData/README.md

 The script uses the rdflib to parse the .nt files, and through class "typology", it gathers the main subjects we want to retrieve: instabilities, interventions(financings), and repairs.
 Then for each subject, we extracted the predicates co-occurring with it and used them as labels for creating the data frame's columns.

-For each column to be created we iterated triples formed as <*<Sbject*><*Column label*><*object*> and select the corresponding object as that cell value.
+For each column to be created we iterated triples formed as <*Subject*><*Column label*><*object*> and select the corresponding object as that cell value.
 For inserting geographical data, we started from ReNDiS lots locations and queried the Luoghi dataset looking for their labels, province, latitude and longitude.

 The resulting data frames were temporarily saved in .csv format for later merging with other datasets.

-**DBF** files have been converted automatically into CSV files using the software dbf.py developed for this purpose.
+**DBF** files have been converted automatically into CSV files using the software [dbfconv.py](software/dbfconv.py) developed for this purpose.
 The software converts the files keeping their original names using the dbf_read library's DBF method to open this kind of file saved in .csv format.
 #### Merging

 The second step consists of the merging of the JSON and CSV files.